-Participation in the NGSS is limited to US citizens and permanent residents enrolled in PhD programs at institutions located within the United States.
-2016 NGSS participants should plan to defend their PhD before July 2017 but must not defend their PhD before participating in the NGSS.
-Additionally, participants are required not to have committed to a postdoctoral position before the symposium dates.
-You will be asked to verify that you meet these eligibility requirements on the application form.
+Participation in the NGSS and FFRC is limited to US citizens and Permanent Residents enrolled in PhD programs at institutions located within the United States at the time of application (no exceptions).
+2023 NGSS and FFRC participants should plan to defend their PhD before August 2024, but must not defend their PhD before either symposium.
+Additionally, participants are required to have not committed to a postdoctoral position before the symposia dates.

 Travel arrangements for participants will be made by the St. Jude Travel Office per St. Jude travel policies.
-The NGSS schedule, transportation, and lodging arrangements cannot accommodate companion travel or the inclusion of individuals other than selected participants in symposium events.
-Please review the schedule for the 2016 NGSS as outlined in your email invitation to apply and verify that you are available to travel and participate in NGSS events anytime on Monday, March 28, 2016 through Friday, April 1, 2016.
-You will be asked to confirm your availability for these dates on the application form.
+The NGSS and FFRC schedules and transportation cannot accommodate companion travel or the inclusion of individuals other than selected participants in symposia events.
+Please review the NGSS and FFRC schedules outlined in your email invitation and verify that you are available to participate in NGSS events any time on Tuesday, March 28 through Thursday, March 30, and in FFRC events from Tuesday, June 6 through Thursday, June 8, 2022.

-A letter of support from your thesis advisor is also required for your application to be considered for the 2016 NGSS.
-This letter must be submitted on the provided reference form and must be emailed directly from your advisor to the NGSS coordinator at NGSS@stjude.org before 12:00 pm (CST) on Tuesday, December 1, 2015.
-You will be asked to verify that you have sent the reference form that was attached to your email invitation to your thesis advisor and to provide your advisor’s full name and email address on the application form.
+A letter of support from your thesis advisor is also required for your application to be considered.
+This letter must be submitted on the provided reference form and must be emailed directly from your advisor to Enolia Marr at NGSS@stjude.org before 11:59 p.m.
+Central Time on Sunday, November 20, 2022.
+You will be asked to verify that you have sent the reference form that was attached to your email invitation to your thesis advisor, and to provide your advisor’s name and email address on the application form.